edward0414/myWeb1.0/pages/About.md

 {: .center}
 ![Profile Picture]({{ site.url }}/assets/images/posts/profile.jpg)

 I am Edward Feng, a passionate and curious second-year computer scientist at the University of Toronto.
 I enjoy building projects and learning about new technology and future trends.
-I have a strong interest in machine learning, artificial intelligence, and big data.
-My goal is to use my skills I learn from each field to create software that can benefit the world.
+I have a strong interest in machine learning, artificial intelligence, and big data, and I am planning to pursue deeper into these fields in the future.
+My goal is to use my skills I learn from each field to create applications that can benefit the world.

 In my free time, I enjoy watching and playing sports, programming, and exploring the nature.